 Gates of Dawn

 Looking down on the people from the Gates of Dawn is the elaborate shrine and painting of the Virgin Mary.
-People around the world still believe in its miracle working powers and the local catholics cross themselves before passing through the gate.
+People around the world still believe in its miracle-working powers and the local Catholics cross themselves before passing through the gate.

 Bernardine Gardens